nikoloz-pachuashvili/learn-node-mongo-the-hard-way/ex7.rst

 Exercise 7: Inserting documents
 ===============================

 The first and most important feature of a database is to be able to store data in it.
 Let's get cracking on inserting documents into MongoDB.
 There are 3 main things you need to know about inserting documents in MongoDB using the Node.js driver.
-These are write concerns, single inserts and bulk inserts.
+These are single inserts, bulk inserts and write concerns.
 Before hitting the details let's do a single document insert to get us moving and explain the basic concept.
 Fire up your text editor and enter the following code.

 .. literalinclude:: ex/ex12.js
     :language: javascript